 There are excellent privately funded scholarships available to students and their families.
 These awards do not need to be repaid and are funded from a variety of sources including community organizations, local and national foundations, state and federal agencies, and private donors.

-The Middle Class Scholarship (MCS) which is awarded by the California Student Aid Commission provides undergraduate students, including students pursuing a teaching credential, (who meet the family income and asset thresholds) a scholarship to attend University of California.
-Eligible students can receive a scholarship of no less than 10% and no more than 40% of the mandatory system-wide tuition and fees.
+The Middle-Class Scholarship (MCS) which is awarded by the California Student Aid Commission provides undergraduate students, including students pursuing a teaching credential, (who meet the family income and asset thresholds) a scholarship to attend the University of California.
+Award amounts are determined by the California Student Aid Commission and will consider any federal Pell Grant, Cal Grant, UC Merced Bobcat Grant, and any scholarships you have been awarded.
 If awarded it will be added to your financial aid awards and may cause some adjustments to loans and/or work-study.

 The UC Regents’ Scholarship Program was established by the Regents of the University of California in 1962, and represents one of the highest honors awarded to a student at the University.
 Regents’ Scholarship recipients are selected on the basis of demonstrated academic excellence, leadership and exceptional promise.
 Although the Financial Aid and Scholarships Office administers the UC Regents’ Scholarship Program on the UC Merced campus, financial need is not used as a criteria in the selection process.
 Financial need does, however, influence the actual dollar amount of the award.
 All incoming students are automatically considered for a UC Regents’ Scholarship and need not submit any additional information or applications.